 In 2013, when Danish telecom firms chose Huawei as the provider of the G4 system, a number of security concerns were already raised.
 However, the security aspect of cooperation with Huawei took center stage in 2018, when the US warned its allies about the dangers of using Huawei as a provider for 5G for mobile networks.
 At the time, Denmark's largest mobile network firm, TDC, had already completed tests with the new Huawei technology.
-13 number of other EU-member states had done the same (Danish Ministry of Foreign affairs 23.3.2021)

 As a result, public debate grew regarding Huawei's role in Denmark.
 In the midst of this, Huawei's Danish branch tried to influence the Danish prime ministers Lars Lykke Rasmussen (2015-2019) and Matte Frederiksen.
-Both received letters from Huawei partly threatening that if Denmark invoked sanctions, it would have severe economic consequences.14
+Both received letters from Huawei partly threatening that if Denmark invoked sanctions, it would have severe economic consequences.